 Plus, you get the added benefit of earning airline miles or other rewards just for spending on everyday items.
 Some of the best travel rewards credit cards offer more than one point per dollar spent, come with bonuses, and make redeeming your points easy.

 Most of the cards below would make an excellent choice because they don’t place restrictions on which airlines you can use.
 We’ve listed our favorites and should you have a card you think deserves to be on the list, let us know!

-PT’s Pick for the Best Travel Rewards Credit Card
+Featured Travel Rewards Credit Card